 For example, you might want a seasonal sale coupon to be redeemable by the first 50 customers, but the winter promotion can only use 20 of those redemptions.
 In this scenario, you would set

 You can set whether a promotion code is currently redeemable by using the

 active parameter.
 However, if the underlying coupon for a promotion code becomes invalid, all of its promotion codes become permanently inactive.
 Similarly, if a promotion code reaches its

 expires_at, it becomes permanently inactive.
-These promotion codes cannot be reactivated.
+You can’t reactivate these promotion codes.

-You can delete coupons via the Dashboard or the API.
-Deleting a coupon prevents it from being applied to future transactions or customers.
+You can delete promotions in the Dashboard or the API.
+Deleting a promotion prevents it from being applied to future transactions or customers.